-There’s a fairly well known saying that “product managers put products on the shelf and product marketers get products off the shelf”, and it rubs a lot of product marketers up the wrong way because it's so inaccurate.
+There’s a fairly well-known saying that “product managers put products on the shelf and product marketers get products off the shelf,” and it rubs a lot of product marketers up the wrong way.
+Why?
+Simply, because it's inaccurate.

-There’s a lot of ambiguity around both roles, so you can be forgiven for confusing Product Managers (PM) with Product Marketing Managers (PMM), many, many people do.
+There’s a lot of ambiguity around both roles, so you can be forgiven for confusing product managers (PM) with product marketing managers, many, many people do.

 There are certainly some similarities, PMs and PMMs are all-rounders, who can effectively work across product, marketing, and sales.
 Both are responsible for product launches and both roles need to coordinate different teams within an organization to ensure that the product release is successful.

-But what is the difference between a Product Manager and a Product Marketing Manager?
-Well besides the extra M?
-The simplest explanation would be...
-Product Managers are responsible for helping create and define a product, while Product Marketing Managers are responsible for leading the product’s go-to-market.
-Now we’ve skimmed the surface, let’s take a closer look at both of their responsibilities, starting with that mysterious creature...the product marketing manager.
+But what is the difference between a product manager and a product marketing manager?
+Well, besides the extra M?
+The simplest explanation would be... product managers are responsible for helping create and define a product, while Product Marketing Managers are responsible for leading the product’s go-to-market strategy.

 - Positioning and messaging for new products and features